kmezhoud/bioCancer/inst/base/tools/help/transform.md

 	'<25' = '<35'; '25-34' = '<35'; '35-44' = '35-54'; '45-54' = '35-54'; '55-64' = '>54'; '>64' = '>54'

 4. To exclude a particular value (e.g., an outlier in the data) for subsequent analyses we can recode it to a missing value.
-For example, if we want to remove the maximum value from a variable called `sales` that is equal to 400 we would (1) select the variable `sales` in the `Select variable(s)` box and enter the command below in the `Recode` box.
+For example, if we want to remove the maximum value from a variable called `FreqMut` that is equal to 102 we would (1) select the variable `FreqMut` in the `Select variable(s)` box and enter the command below in the `Recode` box.
 Press `return` and `Store` to add the recoded variable to the data

-	400 = NA
+	102 = NA

 **Note:** Never use a `=` symbol in a label (e.g., 50:hi = '>= 50') as this will cause an error.